 - The Walks are closed until further notice other than to residents and tenants

-- The Chapel is closed until further notice.
-It will operate a remote Chapel support service.
+- The Chapel is open (from 15 June) for prayer and quiet contemplation.
+It is operating a remote Chapel support service.
 You can access this by emailing the preacher.

 - Gates are closed at night with porter access for residents